 BY JEEDING The Community Party boss in castern China's Jiangsu province summond local officials recently to a compulsory study advantary on the Soviet Union's collapse.
 The film begins with images of the Soviet Union in its heyday, but quickly cuts to menting their nation's fate. fall apart because of the communist system tayed it, especially Mikhail Gorbache.
 The film begins with images of the Soviet Union in its heyday, but quickly cuts to menting their nation's fate.
 The office in charge of Mr. Xi's campaig didth' respond to questions about the film signal naunched by China's new Header, Xi Jin ping, to re-energize the party and enforts.
 The film begins with images of the Soviet Union in its heyday, but quickly cuts and punctuated by Russian communists is menting their nation's fate.
 The office in charge of Mr. Xi's campaig didth' respond to questions about the film sovers.
-Party insiders and academics say there Chinane each to reinforce its Leninis, to correctly understand the lessore of history."
-The film's message: The Soviet political to correctly understand the lessore of history.
+Party insiders and academics say there Chinane each to reinforce its Lenings to ray of an effort to combat what is pory torrectly understand the lessore finditors.
+The film's message: The Soviet political academia and popular culture.
+The film 'ackes rational analysis, is maint is ilogical in many places," wrote Zuo Fen Please turn to page AI.